 Most popular large dog breeds

 Adding a dog to a home can be a major decision.
 Among other things, aspiring owners have to consider what size breed they have space for; how much time they can devote to their new addition; and more particular concerns like exercise needs, shedding, health issues, and climate.
-Another factor to consider is that the lifespan of a dog typically decreases the bigger the breed, although recent research for anti-aging drugs for larger breeds gained support from the FDA late in 2023.
+Another factor to consider is that the lifespan of a dog typically decreases the bigger the breed, though this could soon change—the world's first anti-aging drug for dogs entered clinical trials in 2024, and manufacturers hope the pill will gain conditional approval from the FDA by the end of 2025.

-Stacker is here to help hopeful dog owners with their important pre-pup research.
-Using data from the American Kennel Club dog profiles, we've compiled a list of the 30 most popular large dog breeds.
+If you're looking to welcome a larger dog into your home, Stacker is here to help with important pre-pup research.
+Using data from the American Kennel Club dog profiles, we've compiled a list of the 25 most popular large dog breeds.

 - Height of dog: 28 inches and up (male), 26 inches and up (female)